melindachang/site/src/articles/using-iwd-northwestern-eduroam-linux.md

 published: true
 ---

 I have attempted by this point to install Arch Linux on campus Wi-Fi twice.
-Unfortunately, the `Guest-Northwestern` network is not an option&mdash;the only browser included in the installation medium is the text-based `lynx`, which fails to get you all the way through authentication for some reason.
+Unfortunately, the guest network is not an option&mdash;the only browser included in the installation medium is the text-based `lynx`, which fails to get me through authentication.
 The `iwd` network daemon is the recommended way to connect to Internet during installation, if you're going by the excellent [Arch Wiki](https://wiki.archlinux.org/title/Installation_guide#Connect_to_the_internet).

 That leaves eduroam!
 This is a Northwestern-specific guide, which I mention because the network configuration profile for eduroam varies somewhat by school.
 If (a) you have any way to use your phone's Wi-Fi tethering or (b) the Ethernet port in your dorm room actually functions, either option may save you a few hours.